reincarnating-rl/reincarnating-rl.github.io/_pages/01_call_for_papers.md

 **Infrastructure support for the special track**: To make it easy for releasing and using computational work, we will encourage submissions to use the <a href="https://huggingface.co/docs/hub/index"> Hugging Face Hub </a>, which is commonly used for NLP and vision models and has several features including: (1) free model hosting, (2)  built-in file versioning - even for huge files, (3) all public models are powered by the Inference API, and (4) in-browser widgets allow users to interact with hosted models directly.
 This track would be run with the official support of Hugging Face (Nathan Lambert) as well as maintainers of widely-used RL libraries, including SB3 (Antonin Raffin) and CleanRL (Costa Huang).
 Please reach out to them for any questions.

-We invite two types of papers -- opinion papers (up to 4 pages) stating positions on the topics related to those listed above, and methodology papers (up to 8 pages excluding references) about evaluation in ML.
-These topics may include:

 # Submission Website
 <a href="??"> ?? </a>